Marina del Pilar Ávila: Governor of Baja California (2021-present)

-In her first public act in office, Governor Ávila met with a group of Baja Californian athletes who were representatives in Tokyo's 2020 Olympic Games: Aremi Fuentes, Alexa Moreno y Luis Álvarez "El Abuelo", where she handed out economic assistance, as a sense of recognition and encouragement into their Works, and to carry out her campaign promises with local athletes.
+In her first public act in office, Governor Ávila met with a group of Baja Californian athletes who were representatives in Tokyo's 2020 Olympic Games: Aremi Fuentes, Alexa Moreno y Luis Álvarez "El Abuelo", where she handed out economic assistance, as a sense of recognition and encouragement into their works, and to carry out her campaign promises with local athletes.

 Ávila had already accomplished campaign promises during her first months, such as supporting winegrowing in Baja California through Decree that eliminates sales taxes to the revenue from wine sales.

-On 24 November 2021, she presented the first edition of "Miércoles de Mañanera", where every Wednesday, she leads a press conference and discloses vital projects for the state and relevant topics of the week; which algo has a Q&A section for media reporters.
+On 24 November 2021, she presented the first edition of "Miércoles de Mañanera", where every Wednesday, she leads a press conference and discloses vital projects for the state and relevant topics of the week; which also has a Q&A section for media reporters.

-Near the end of November, she executed actions and projects to eradicate violence against women, presenting a program that consists of the installation of "Puntos Naranjas", specific first-aid locations through cities and towns in the state for women who suffer or are at risk of any aggression.
-In Tijuana, she presented the "Violet Transport" program, which gives exclusive and free of charge public transportation to women and their children.
+In late November, she executed actions and projects to eradicate violence against women, presenting a program that consists of the installation of "Puntos Naranjas", specific first-aid locations through cities and towns in the state for women who suffer or are at risk of any aggression.
+In Tijuana, she presented the "Violet Transport" program, which gives exclusive and free public transportation to women and their children.

-In her first work tour alongside President Andrés Manuel Lopez Obrador, the head of state, reassured the complete support and solidarity for Governor Ávila and his commitment to work coordinately for the wellbeing of vulnerable groups in the region.
+In her first work tour alongside President Andrés Manuel Lopez Obrador, he reassured the complete support and solidarity for Governor Ávila and his commitment to work coordinately for the wellbeing of vulnerable groups in the region.

-According to Consulta Mitofsky in 2022, Ávila has an approval rating by Baja's citizens of 61.7%, thus positions her as the top 4th of State Governors in Mexico and the top 1st in National Regeneration Movement's National (MORENA) Party in approval ratings.
+According to Consulta Mitofsky in 2022, Ávila has an approval rating by Baja's citizens of 61.7%, thus positions her as the top 4th of State Governors in Mexico and the top 1st in the MORENA party in approval ratings.
 Polling in December 2024 found her to be Mexico's top rated leader, with an approval rating of 69.7%.